A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: Representation Learning in a Dynamic Environment

-To begin to understand the relationship between spatiotemporally structured dynamics and symmetries in neural representations, it is helpful take a step back and understand more generally what makes a `good' representation.
+Before formalizing the notion of equivariance, it is helpful to take a step back and understand more generally what makes a `good' representation.
 Consider a natural image -- a full megapixel array representing an image is very high dimensional, but the parts of the image that need to be extracted are generated by a much lower-dimensional process.
 For example, imagine a puppet that is controlled by nine strings (one to each leg, one to each hand, one to each shoulder, one to each ear for head movements, and one to the base of the spine for bowing); the state of the puppet could be transmitted to another location by the time course of 9 parameters, which could be reconstructed in another puppet.
 It is therefore more efficient to represent the world in terms of these lower-dimensional factors in order to be able to reduce the correlated structural redundancies in the very high-dimensional data.
+Accurately compressing these correlations over space and time is fundamental to representing the world efficiently and enabling action in a complex environment; furthermore, generalization would be limited if every image were stored like cameras.
+This was the fate of Funes el Memorioso \cite{borges1944funes}, a fictional character from Argentine writer Jorge Luis Borges.
+In that story the character had an accident and could remember every single detail.
+As a consequence, he was no longer able to generalize -- he failed to capture any correlation structure from one scene to the next and ended up unable to live a normal life.
+Although this story is fictional, there exists a very real counterpart, chronicled by Aleksandr Luria \cite{Luria1986-my}, highlighting that the core concept is not only a theoretical idea but a practical concern for real world learning systems.